 Now it came about, as she continued praying before the LORD, that Eli was watching her mouth.1 Samuel 1:12(NASB)

-The life and times of Samuel span the period when Judges' ruled over the nation of Israel, to the times of the Kings.
+The life and times of Samuel, span the period when Judges ruled over the nation of Israel until the times of the Kings.
 Samuel was the last of the nation's Judges and was the prophet who reluctantly anointed Israel's first king, at the insistence of the people.
-Samuel was consecrated to God as a Nazarite, from his mother's womb, for 'no razor touched his head,' and the event that led up to his conception and birth is a most beautiful example of God's grace - where good is brought out of evil and thrilling joy is born from the deepest pain.
+Samuel was consecrated to God as a Nazarite from his mother's womb for, "no razor touched his head," and the event that led up to his conception and birth is a most beautiful example of God's grace - where good is brought out of evil and thrilling joy is born from the deepest pain.

 It was not long before the old prophet realised that Hannah's cry to God was serious and the Lord used him to comfort her and bid her go her way in peace - promising that God had heard her prayer and would answer her request.
 Hannah believed him and was soon rewarded with Samuel, her precious gift from God.

 Heavenly Father and Lord of Hosts, thank You that You are a God who hears the cries of Your children and in Your grace You not only respond to our helplessness, but You use all things to work together for our benefit and for Your greater glory.
 Help me to live in an attitude of trusting prayer and I pray that You would align the desires of my heart to Your perfect will for my life.
 Thank You that through Christ we have continuous access to Your throne of grace, for mercy to find help in time of need.
-Keep me from the selfish prayers.. and fully dependent on You and may Your will be done in my life - this I ask in Jesus' name, AMEN.
+Keep me from selfish prayers.
+May I become fully dependent on You and may Your will be done in my life.
+This I ask in Jesus' name, AMEN.